DIY Shower Guide: Everything you need to know for your DIY shower

 There seem to be a million different ways to get waterproof your shower (in fact, we wrote a whole post about waterproofing your shower here during our last bathroom renovation).
 So we’ll try to keep this as simple as possible.
 Always do what your manufacturer instructions say to correctly waterproof your DIY shower.
 It’s really that simple, guys.

-We used WonderBoard, which is a cement-based backer board made by Custom Building Products.
 We always look up manufacturer instructions when working with products for the first time.
 You can usually find detailed instructions in something called a Technical Data Sheet (or TDS), which can be found on the manufacturer’s website.

 According to WonderBoard’s TDS found here, there were two ways you can waterproof a shower.

 We ending up going the RedGard route this time.
-Logan preferred this because, with the plastic sheeting, you have the screw in the WonderBoard, which essentially breaks the seal of the plastic sheeting behind it.
+Logan preferred this because, with the plastic sheeting, you have the screw in the backer board, which essentially breaks the seal of the plastic sheeting behind it.
 As we mentioned in this post, you should also cover all screw holes with 100% silicone.

 The RedGard simplifies the process a bit and creates a smooth waterproof barrier on everything.
 Honestly, either way works for waterproofing your DIY shower – just do your research and make a decision for what works best for you!